 - Demonstrated commitment to social justice and community service through leadership, volunteerism, career goals, and a passion to make a difference

-- Demonstrated academic excellence through high GPA, ACT/SAT and application materials.
-Applicants applying under the test optional policy are eligible and will be given equal consideration.
+- Demonstrated academic excellence through high GPA, ACT/SAT and other indicators found in your application.
+Most finalists have a cumulative unweighted high school GPA of 3.6 or above.
+Applicants applying under the test optional policy are eligible to apply and will be given equal consideration.